racket/racket-lang-org/blog/_src/posts/2012-11-25-tutorial-contributing-to-racket.md

 Adding Tests
 ---

 First, I need to know how I'm going to test this to make sure I don't screw anything up with my edits.
-There's actually a whole collection for tests in `collects/tests/`, which includes a rackunit subdirectory.
+There's actually a whole collection for tests in `collects/tests/`, which includes a RackUnit subdirectory.
 Conveniently, this has been further divided into files that correspond to the files from the RackUnit collection itself:

 ```bash
 $ ls collects/tests/rackunit/